What is marketing automation?

 Automating repetitive, time-consuming tasks give you more time to think creatively, develop new campaigns, and focus on achieving your strategic goals.
 For B2C brands, this may take the form of automating your mid-season sale campaign.
 B2B sales teams can get relief from following up on leads with an automated lead nurture campaign.

 Looking at your customer journey, you can identify key stages where customers drop out of the funnel.
 Using your marketing automation software, you can create win-back campaigns to convert customers.

 You can also develop a stronger, loyal customer base by implementing a loyalty program.
-When you reward customers choosing your brand, they’re more likely to return and spend more with you.
+When you reward customers for choosing your brand, they’re more likely to return and spend more with you.